microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 A status banner can have several configurations, here are some notable ones.

-When a status banner is conveying information of a common criticality, a banner can be set to have one of many Types to use consistent Fluent styling for it's identifiers.
+When a status banner is conveying information of a common criticality, a banner can be set to have one of many BannerTypes to use consistent Fluent styling for it's identifiers.
 ![TODO](images/Warning_DefaultClose.jpg)

 If a call to action is needed, a status banner can have customizable action and close buttons.